mtsev/seba/README.md

 Optional extra features - disabled unless `extraConfig.json` exists:
 * "Late Nights" category which can only be accessed during a specific time period
-* "Gaming Mode" for the "lounge" voice channel which activates when anyone in lounge is playing a specific game

 ## Installation
 Download the source code from the [latest release](https://github.com/mtsev/seba/releases/latest).